tum-ai/space/README.md

 Alternatively, checkout the [/api/README.md](https://github.com/tum-ai/space/tree/main/api) on GitHub.

 Documentation on the [frontend](https://www.notion.so/tum-ai/Frontend-Development-Guide-Documentation-259fdf1c5c1446d29fee4f16a39d4c0c?pvs=4) and [backend](https://www.notion.so/tum-ai/Backend-Development-Guide-Documentation-4c408603fb65439d94293c5189435770?pvs=4) as well as instructions on how to add services, pages etc. can be seen on the linked Notion pages.

+### FAQ
+A FAQ section with common errors and how to solve them can be found on [this](https://www.notion.so/tum-ai/Space-10953cc88e334d61a1fb37744bc72291?pvs=4) Notion page, documenting the project.

 **DevOps**:
 - Deployed on Azure